Revised 1/26/21

 The researchers offer two explanations for this phenomenon.

-If all it takes is 36 questions to fall in love with a perfect stranger, no wonder why Emotional affairs at work are at such an epidemic.
-It’s hard to grapple with the idea that all of your intimate exchanges and reciprocities require more attention as profoundly meaningful social markers and boundaries than our culture currently allows for.
+If all it takes is 36 questions to fall in love with a perfect stranger, no wonder why emotional affairs at work are such an epidemic.
+It’s hard to grapple with the idea that your intimate exchanges and reciprocities require more attention as profoundly meaningful social markers and boundaries than our culture currently allows.

 Research: